 Start with reserving all 25 seats for the Westwater Canyon Adventure rafting trip, then a custom itinerary of private activities can be created through our Moab Adventure Center:

-This Westwater Multi-sport Adventure package (based on double occupancy), offers each guest a discounted rate (no group reservations required).
+This Westwater Multi-sport Adventure package offers each guest a discounted rate.

 Westwater Multi-sport pricing is based on double occupancy, so there is a lodging single supplement for solo travelers.
 This handpicked sampling of lodging and activities offers a wonderful group travel environment.